Saumya-Seth/Polymathic-Magic/content/index.md

 ---
-title: Welcome to My Magical Apothecary
+title: Welcome to The Hidden Magic Lab
 ---
-hii, I'm Saumya.
+Hello